ghoomfrog/kid/README.md

 If `$female` is truthy (not null), this returns `">:o"`.
 Otherwise, it returns `$female`.

-The second type is the if-not-then conditional:
+The second type is the unless-then conditional:

 ```kid
 $female |> ":|"